Harold Hopkins (physicist)

 Harold Horace Hopkins FRS (6 December 1918 – 22 October 1994) was a British physicist.
-His Wave Theory of Aberrations, (published by Oxford University Press 1950), is central to all modern optical design and provides the mathematical analysis which enables the use of computers to create the wealth of high quality lenses available today.
+His Wave Theory of Aberrations, (published by Oxford University Press 1950), is central to all modern optical design and provides the mathematical analysis which enables the use of computers to create the highest quality lenses.
 In addition to his theoretical work, his many inventions are in daily use throughout the world.
 These include zoom lenses, coherent fibre-optics and more recently the rod-lens endoscopes which 'opened the door' to modern key-hole surgery.
 He was the recipient of many of the world's most prestigious awards and was twice nominated for a Nobel Prize.
 His citation on receiving the Rumford Medal from the Royal Society in 1984 stated: "In recognition of his many contributions to the theory and design of optical instruments, especially of a wide variety of important new medical instruments which have made a major contribution to clinical diagnosis and surgery."

 Biography

-He was born into a poor family in the slums of Leicester in 1918 and his remarkable mind was recognised early on.
+Hopkins was born into a poor family in the slums of Leicester in 1918 and his remarkable mind was recognised early on.
 Due to his own genius and the good fortune of having the support of both his family and teachers, he obtained one of only two scholarships, in the whole of Leicestershire, enabling him to attend The Gateway Grammar School.
 There he excelled, especially in the arts, English, History and other languages.
 However, the Headmaster, recognising his exceptional gift for mathematics, directed him into science.